Sylvie Feucher

+Early life

+Feucher, née Daniélo, was born on 26 February 1959 in Brest, Brittany, France.
+Her father worked in the navy.

+Policing

+She began her career with the Central Directorate of the Judicial Police in Paris.

+From 2002 to 2004, she was the Chief Commissioner and Head of District at Poissy Police Station.

-In 2004 Feucher was Chief Commissioner of the National Police in Versailles.
-Between 2008 and 2012, Feucher was the Secretary General of trade union of National Police (SCPN).
+In 2004, Feucher became Chief Commissioner of the National Police in Versailles.
+First serving as Depute Secretary General, Feucher was then Secretary General of Union of National Police Commissioners (SCPN) from 2008 to 2012.

+Civil service

 In 2013 Feucher became the Prefect for Equal Opportunities in Val-d'Oise.

 On 18 June 2018, Feucher was appointed Prefect of Saint-Martin and Saint-Barthélemy.
 The islands used to be part of Guadeloupe, however on 7 February 2007 they became an overseas collectivity with a Prefect for both islands to represent the State, but also to handle the non-military aspect of crises.
-Sylvie Feucher is therefore in charge of the management of the 2020 coronavirus pandemic in French Saint Martin and Saint Barthélemy.
+Sylvie Feucher was therefore in charge of the management of the 2020 coronavirus pandemic in French Saint Martin and Saint Barthélemy.
 Feucher served until 25 December 2020.